manogyasingh/BetterPaper/README.md

 # BetterPaper

-A better wallpaper setting application for GNOME desktop environments.
+A better wallpaper setting application for GNOME desktop environments using GTK 4.

 ## Features

 - Simple and intuitive UI for selecting wallpapers
 - Support for different wallpaper styles (centered, scaled, stretched, etc.)
-- Preview of selected images before applying
+- Real-time preview of how the wallpaper will appear on your screen
 - Supports common image formats (JPG, PNG)

 ## Requirements

 - Python 3.6+
-- GTK 3.0+
+- GTK 4.0+
+- PyGObject 3.42.0+
 - GNOME desktop environment

 ## Installation